-- Select an elegant and simple pole configuration (B). - Use a durable, powder-coated color finish for light poles and fixtures to match this design segment color palette. - Focus attention on luminance versus illumination (i.e., brightness of pavement versus brightness of light) when establishing light levels to be provided. - Use lighting fixtures that minimize light pollution and glare, provide even light dispersion, and fully conceal the light source.
-Use fixtures with full-cutoff luminaires. - Avoid high mast lighting as it is not appropriate for this segment. - Avoid metal halide light sources as they are not appropriate for this segment. - Design lighting in accordance with the policies and programs of the International Dark Sky Association to minimize light pollution along the corridor. - Prepare a lighting study as part of the design process that addresses lighting from multiple perspectives - including, but not limited to, minimum transportation lighting requirements, impacts on wildlife and recreation, and pedestrian perspectives. - Use intelligent lighting systems for roadside facilities that are only functional during specific situations.
-For example, recent lighting
+- Select an elegant and simple pole configuration (B). - Use a durable, powder-coated color finish for light poles and fixtures to match the color palette. - Focus attention on luminance versus illumination (i.e., brightness of pavement versus brightness of light) when establishing light levels to be provided. - Use lighting fixtures that minimize light pollution and glare, provide even light dispersion, and fully conceal the light source.
+Use fixtures with fullcutoff luminaries. - Avoid high mast lighting as it is not appropriate for this segment. - Avoid metal halide light sources as they are not appropriate for this segment. - Design lighting in accordance with the policies and programs of the International Dark Sky Association to minimize light pollution along the corridor. - Prepare a lighting study as part of the design process that addresses lighting from multiple perspectives - including, but not limited to, minimum transportation lighting requirements, impacts on wildlife and recreation, and pedestrian perspectives. - Use intelligent lighting systems for roadside facilities that are only functional during specific situations.

-- upgrades at chain stations only activate when the chain law is in effect (C).
+- For example, recent lighting upgrades at chain stations only activate when the chain law is in effect (C).

-- Consider reflective lane stripping.
+- Consider reflective lane striping.

 - Focus lighting at major transportation and community interchanges consistent with their level of importance (A).
 These include:

-- Edwards (mm 163)

-- Avon/Beaver Creek (mm 167)
+- U.S 6 (exit 261)

-- o Minturn/US 24 (mm 171)
+- o C-470/I-70 Interchange (exit 260)

+- Morrison (exit 259)

+- Lookout Mountain and Paradise Hills (exit 256)

-- o Vail (mm 176)
+- o Genesee (exit 254)

-- o Frisco/CO 9 (mm 203)
+- o Chief Hosa (exit 253)

-- o Dillon / Silverthorne/CO 9 (mm 205)

-- o Loveland Pass/US 6 (mm 216)
+- o Evergreen Parkway (exit 252)

-- o Copper Mountain/CO 91 (mm 195)
+- o Hidden Valley(exit 251)

+- Beaver Brook (exit 248)

 - Focus lighting at major roadway service areas and recreation portals consistent with their level of importance (C).
 These include:

-- o Vail Chain-Up Station (EB & WB mm 177)
+- o El Rancho Chain Station (EB mm 251)

-- Vail Pass Rest Area (mm 190)

-- Officers Gulch (mm 198)

-- o Dillon Chain-Up Station (EB mm 205)
+- o Buffalo Overlook Chain Station (WB mm 254)

-- o EJMT Chain-Up Station (WB mm 215)
+- o C-470 interchange Chain Station (WB mm 260)

-- Watrous Gulch (EB & WB mm 219)

-$\overline{A}$ | Lighting should be concentrated at transportation and community access points appropriate with their level of importance including, Vail (mm 176) and Dillon/Silverthorne/CO 9 (mm 205).
+A/Lighting should be concentrated at transportation and community access points appropriate with their level of importance including C-470/I-70 Interchange (exit 260) and Evergreen Parkway (exit 252).

-$B \mid Light \ poles \ should \ be \ of \ an \ elegant \ and \ simple \ design \ with full-cutoff luminaire fixtures.$
+B/ Light poles should be of an elegant and simple design with full-cutoff luminaire fixtures.